tarajaneseton/FlowerBed/README.md

 FB004:
 - removed numbering and added coordinates
-- created loadConfiguration function to read from config.ini file
+- created loadConfig function to read from config.ini file
 - created initialiseGame function to load boards and flowerbeds based on config file
 - added code to rotate button so that rotation considers the coordinates
 - installed http-server so that I can view code in browser and view config file safely